bichanna/bichanna/README.md

 # Hi there, I'm Nobuharu Shimazu 👋

 I'm a Japanese high school student living in Chicago.
-I mostly do backend stuff.
+I mostly do backend stuff (most of my repos are private, though).<br>
-Most of my repos are private.
+I'm both a Pythonista and a Nim lover.

 **What I'm learning**
  - Django, AI (Python)